eProsima/Fast-DDS-docs/docs/fastdds/use_cases/large_data/includes/congestion_control.rst

 This feature can be customized through :ref:`congestion control plugins <congestion-control-plugins>`, which define the algorithm used to adjust the bandwidth based on the detected congestion.

-To enable congestion control, the DomainParticipant must be configured with the :ref:`appropriate properties <_property_policies_congestion_control-control-properties>`.
+To enable congestion control, the DomainParticipant must be configured with the :ref:`appropriate properties <property_policies_congestion_control>`.

 .. _congestion-control-plugins: